 Our specialist digital photography is able to superbly capture the texture of carpet and our photographers take the greatest care to ensure the accuracy of the image.
 Once photographed, the images are seamlessly and accurately joined together in Photoshop.
 We then print a full size rendition on paper for a final fitting.
 Once approved we produce a colour sample test, possibly a 2nd set, and then go to final print using environmentally friendly water-based inks and using state-of-the-art printing techniques.

-This ability to produce an exact replica of the floor enables us not only to duplicate the original floor but also to “repair” any damaged or missing sections and it produces stunning results.
-The images below show the work we have been doing for the National Trust at Melford Hall in Long Melford, Suffolk.
+This ability to produce an exact replica of the carpet enables us not only to duplicate the original floor but also to “repair” any damaged or missing sections and it produces stunning results.
+We do our utmost to ensure that the carpet reproduction is as perfect as it is possible to be.

 The carpet is printed using state-of-the-art printing techniques.
 The joy is that the resulting product is hard wearing and can be cleaned as part of normal housekeeping regimes.
 The ‘Action Back’ allows the floor underneath to breathe and circulate air, so no undesirable moisture can damage the fabric of the building’s floor underneath or the replacement carpet.

 We therefore offer a simple, environmentally friendly method to conserve your precious and historic floors – so realistic that most visitors think they are walking on the real thing!